-Each year the Nomination and Remuneration Committee sets the key performance indicators ("KPI's") for the key management personnel.
-The KPI's generally include measures relating to the consolidated entity, the relevant segment and the individual, and include financial, staff management, safety, customer and strategy and risk measures.
-The measures are chosen as they directly align the individual's reward to the KPI's of the consolidated entity and to its strategy and performance.
-The financial performance objectives are earnings compared to budgeted amounts and "share price growth" compared to the closing price at 30 June in the corresponding previous period.
-The nonfinancial objectives vary with position and responsibility and include measures such as achieving strategic outcomes, safety and environmental performance, customer satisfaction and staff development.
-Financial and non-financial objectives each account for up to 50 percent of the maximum STI.
-At the end of the financial year, the Nomination and Remuneration Committee assesses the actual performance of the consolidated entity, the relevant segment and individual against the KPI's set at the beginning of the financial year.
-A percentage of the pre-determined maximum amount is awarded depending on results.
+Each year the Nomination and Remuneration Committee sets the key performance indicators ('KPI's') for the key management personnel.
+The KPI's generally include measures relating to the Consolidated Entity, the relevant segment and the individual, and include financial, staff management, safety, customer and strategy and risk measures.
+The measures are chosen as they directly align the individual's reward to the KPI's of the Consolidated Entity and to its strategy and performance.

+The financial performance objectives include performance compared to budgeted amounts.
+The non-financial objectives vary with position and responsibility and include measures such as achieving strategic outcomes, safety and environmental performance, customer satisfaction and staff development.

+At the end of the financial year, the Nomination and Remuneration Committee assesses the actual performance of the Consolidated Entity, the relevant segment and individual against the KPI's set at the beginning of the financial year.
+A percentage of the pre-determined maximum bonus amount is awarded at the Board's discretion and depending on results.
 No bonus is awarded where performance falls below the minimum.
-A bonus is paid based on this predetermined performance.
-There were no bonuses or incentives paid during the 2014 and 2013 financial years.
+There were no bonuses or incentives paid during the 2015 and 2014 financial years.